 Bolinger gives much credit to those who followed him at DIG for making it what it is today.
 But it can’t be ignored that the dream of this one-time day trader is to give developing communities nutrition, education, and the opportunity to thrive physically and financially.

 On this Queer Money Follow-Up are more ways gay men can change the world:

-✅ Hear the original Queer Money® episode @ The Trip that Is Changing the Face of AIDS in Africa
+✅ Hear this original Queer Money® episode @ https://apple.co/2L8qvot

-We’re David and John Auten-Schneider, the Debt Free Guys (www.debtfreeguys.com) and hosts of the Queer Money® podcast.
-We help queer people (and allies) live fabulously not fabulously broke by helping them 1) pay off credit card debt, 2) become part- or full-time entrepreneurs and 3) save and invest for retirement.
+We’re David and John Auten-Schneider, the founders of Debt Free Guys and creators of the Queer Money® podcast.
+We help queer people (and allies) achieve financial, relationship, time, and location freedom by helping them design their Wealth Builder’s Pyramid.